ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 {: #block-s2s-xaccount-encryption-cli}
 {: cli}

-If the authorization is needed for cross-account encryption, the authorization must be created in the target account that owns the encryption key.
+When the authorization is needed for cross-account encryption, the authorization must be created in the target account that owns the encryption key.
 Run the `ibmcloud iam authorization-policy-create` command to create authorization policies for the Block service of the source account to interact with one or both Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}) of the target account.
 The source service is `server-protect` and the target service is either `kms` or `hs-crypto`.
 The role that you need to assign is `Reader`.
 The following example creates an authorization policy between the Block service and {{site.data.keyword.keymanagementserviceshort}}.

 1. Create a JSON file with the following information for the authorization policies in your local Documents folder.
    ```json